FAQ

 What if your GP doesn’t have your blood type on record?

 One option is a home test kit.
 It’s really quick and easy to do a finger prick test in the privacy of your own home.
-The most popular home testing kits is the Eldon Blood Typing Kit from ZoomHealth *.
+The most popular home testing kit is the Eldon Blood Typing Kit from ZoomHealth*.

 The most professional option is to use a private medical ABO blood typing test.
 It is more costly, but it is something that you will only ever need to do once in your life.
 You will need to have a blood sample taken, which is sent off to a lab for analysis.

-If you choose the ABO blood type testing, we suggest the Medichecks Blood Group Test for professional accuracy and a 4 working days turnaround time.
-The test costs £82, and Medichecks has a range of clinics nationwide should you need to have your blood taken by a healthcare professional.**
+If you choose the ABO blood type testing, we suggest the Medichecks Blood Group Test for professional accuracy and a four-working-days turnaround time.
+At the time of writing, the test costs around £80, and Medichecks has a range of clinics nationwide should you need to have your blood taken by a healthcare professional.**

 Please note that, whichever blood type test you use, the NHS may still insist on using their own ABO blood type test for you and your donors.